hattan/clouseau/AzureSearchImport.md

 ## Test the Azure Function.
 * Grab the url from the terraform output log.
 If you do not have the url handy you can get it via the following sources:
-  * func azure functionapp list-functions azuresearchdemofn --show-key
+  * in the cli, invoke "func azure functionapp list-functions azuresearchdemofn --show-key"

   or